anandkanav92/NOTES/algorithms.md

 `Generate paranthesis`
 ---
 - We have two choices at each step.
-Add open paranthesis or
+Add open paranthesis or closed paranthesis.
-- A raw string can be specified `raw = r'this\t\n and that'  will print this\t\n and that`
+- One more required condidtion is to add closed paranthesis only when there is an open bracket.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyMDgyNjM3Myw5NTQ4NDcwMjVdfQ==
+eyJoaXN0b3J5IjpbNDUxMDg4ODgsOTU0ODQ3MDI1XX0=
 -->